U-Company/python-private-service-layout/README.md

 ## Infrastructure

-If you need some infrastructure, see our repo with [infrastructure](https://github.com/U-Company/infrastructure)
+If you need a bit infrastructure, see our repo with [infrastructure](https://github.com/U-Company/infrastructure).
+This is very simple.
+You need to do only:

+    docker-compose up

+That is enough!